OneWaterboy/basic-weather-app/README.md

-# Weather App devloped to practive Javascript and working with API's
+## Weather App devloped to practice Javascript and working with API's